innovate-invent/innovate-invent.github.io/_projects/btsurround.md

 ```

 The first four lines downmix each speaker to a mono sink.
 Be sure to replace `bluez_sink.*.a2dp_sink` with the names listed by `pactl list short sinks`.
 The last line then combines them as a single 4 channel sink.
 Write this configuration to a file and `chmod +x` the file.
 Because the Bluetooth devices don't exist during PulseAudio initialization, this script needs to be ran after all pairing is completed rather than in `/etc/pulse/default.pa`.

+## Test channels
+Download [a test audio file](https://ia800406.us.archive.org/7/items/5.1SurroundSoundTestFilesVariousFormatsAACAC3MP4DTSWAV/5.1%20Surround%20Sound%20AAC%20Test.mp4) and play it in your browser or a media player such as VLC.
+Set the audio output to the newly created "Bluetooth surround" device.
+Verify that each channel is working.

+## Refine calibration of positional audio
+TODO `pactl set-port-latency-offset`